jw4n6/tanuki/README.md

 3. Creates the directories "C:\AtomicRedTeam\ExternalPayloads"
 4. Excludes "C:\AtomicRedTeam" in Microsoft Defender
 5. Installs and enables Atomic Red Team
-6. Executes a set of Atomic Red Team tests, downloads additional tools and simulates ransomware activity
+6. Simulates ransomware attack by executing a set of Atomic Red Team tests
-7. Creates 100 files with extension .tanuki, ransom note and replaces desktop wallpaper
+7. Creates 100 files with extension .tanuki, ransom note and replaces the desktop wallpaper

 ### Tactics, Techniques, and Procedures (TTPs)
 | **Tactic**        | **Technique** | **Sub-techniques or Tools** |